 I didn’t enjoy the home time.
 The journey home was horrific, to be honest.
 We taxied home in a little van it followed no speed limit whatsoever, swerving around all the collection of potholes that Turkey had to offer.

 On route we saw a farming shop with sheep roaming around the streets, cars were tooting, I wanted out… It was the most horrible thing I’d ever seen!
 I know different cultures have different ways of life but I felt awful for those sheep.
 Could they not just let them roam around in a field, or at least auction them off somewhere other than a highway with no speed limit?!

 I had a Subway with Tuna, Jalapenos and extra cheese… It was something I’ll happily remember.
 There isn’t much to be said about the flight home.
 Thomas Cook kindly provides their customers with next-to-nothing legroom, and we had a grumpy man on our isle who huffed and puffed when we decided that yes, we did want something off the trolley!

 When I got home the first day back was awful.
 I had chronic food poisoning, my body did not like Turkish dining at all.
 It didn’t surprise me, really, but I was happy to be home.

-* – Depends who you get.
-Tried telling the reception lady the toilets were fully blocked nearly over-flowing… ended up doing excentric hand gestures and her response was “Oh yes, toilet over there”.
+* – Depends on who you get.
+Tried telling the reception lady the toilets were fully blocked nearly overflowing… ended up doing eccentric hand gestures and her response was “Oh yes, toilet over there”.

 In reality, though, I would go to Turkey again.
 I might seem to be exaggerating a little bit, I probably am, but the food is important to me.
 I was probably pissed off that I got burnt so I couldn’t tan.
 If I came home with a happy tummy and a happy tan I’d be a very happy man… Yes, I know I’m technically a woman but that bit sounded better.